ibasel79/project1/README.md

 ## File Descriptions <a name="files"></a>

-a notebook that has the completed work for the above questions markedown cells were used to provide a wallk through the thought process of preparing and analysing the dataset.
+- a notebook that has the completed work for the above questions markedown cells were used to provide a wallk through the thought process of preparing and analysing the dataset.

+- the dataset that was analysed

 ## Results<a name="results"></a>